-This siding is situated between Westerleigh Junction and Chipping Sodbury about 1892 yards from Westerleigh Junction on the Up side of the Line.
+This siding is situated between Westerleigh Junction and Chipping Sodbury at 106m.
+43ch., on the Up Side of the Line.
 There is a connection to the Up Main Line only.
-The connection is controlled by a ground frame known as "Westerleigh East Ground Frame" and is electrically interlooked with Westerleigh Junction Signal Box.
+The connection is controlled by a ground frame known as "Westerleigh East No. 2 Ground Frame."